Symptoms, Triggers, and Management Tips for Lupus

 Trans fats and saturated fats

-Sugar is a really big one.
+Sugar is a really big culprit.
 Processed or refined sugar can overstimulate the immune system, leading to inflammation and increasing pain, sickness, and swelling especially in your muscles and joints.

 Specific legumes, need to be avoided, but not all.
 Research shows that alfalfa seeds and sprouts, navy beans, peanuts, soybeans, and snow peas contain a substance known as the amino acid L-canavanine which has been shown to trigger lupus flare-ups in people with lupus.
 Other legumes are generally safe.